Young, healthy adults with mild COVID-19 also take weeks to recover: CDC

 READ: WHO reports record daily increase in global COVID-19 cases, up over 284,000

 Among 292 people interviewed, 274 reported experiencing one or more symptoms at the time of testing.
-Among symptomatic respondents who reported not having returned to their usual state of health, 26 per cent were between 18 and 34 years of age, 32 per cent were between 35 and 49 years, and 47 per cent were over 50.
+Among symptomatic respondents who reported not having returned to their usual state of health, 26% were between 18 and 34 years of age, 32% were between 35 and 49 years, and 47% were over 50.

 Researchers said social distancing, frequent handwashing, and the consistent and correct use of face coverings in public should be encouraged to slow the spread of COVID-19.